 Percentage of all suppliers of finished goods (purchased items)

 These are ready-made goods that we do not make our selves but we need to complete our collection.
-We are missing the signed CoC on one supplier only and this is expected to be ok within Q1 2023.
+All have signed our CoC, except one European supplier.

 1.E Experiences and changes